Friday, July 16, 2021

 Horseshoe Falls

-Horseshoe Falls Flowing
+Horseshoe Falls Flowing Video

-At sunset, we walked up to the park along the Hudson where it was cooler.
+At sunset, we walked up to the park along the Hudson River where it was cooler.
 On our way back we stopped to chat with Bob and Sue and ended up sitting on their patio until 11:00.
 Dave spotted a bold but rangy fox as it ran down the walkway right through the many folks still out enjoying the evening.
 This would not be our only fox sighting along the Erie Canal.

 The Waterford Free Dock